nicogalante1/nicogalante1/README.md

 - 👋 Hi, I’m @nicogalante1, an Industrial Processes Engineer working as Head of Operations in an important Fintech Company in Argentina.
 - 👀 I’m interested in the Fintech Industry .
-- 🌱 I’m currently learning CS50's Course "Introduction to Computer Science".
+- 🌱 I’m currently learning CS50's Course "Introduction to Computer Science" and Coderhouse's course SQL.
-- 📫 Reach me by email at nicolagalanteucv@protonmail.com.
+- 📫 Reach me by email at nicolagalanteucv@gmail.com.

 <!---
 nicogalante1/nicogalante1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.